 Kojimaya: The Best Hegi Soba Restaurant in Niigata

-Today, I went out to “Kojimaya (小嶋屋)”, a Soba restaurant in Niigata Prefecture, to eat Japanese buckwheat noodles with my family.
+Today, I went out dining at “Kojimaya (小嶋屋)” to enjoy its buckwheat noodles with my family.

-Kojimaya is a famous Soba restaurant in Niigata whose head office is located in the city of Tokamachi and has many branches around the prefecture.
+Kojimaya is a famous soba restaurant chain with many branches in Niigata whose head office is in the city of Tokamachi.

 In the past, the restaurant has presented its buckwheat noodles called “Hegi Soba (へぎそば)” to the imperial royal family of Japan several times.

 What is Hegi Soba?

-Hegi Soba is a regional buckwheat Soba noodle that originated in the Uonuma area in Niigata Prefecture.
+Hegi Soba is a regional soba noodle that originated in the Uonuma area in Niigata Prefecture.

-The main characteristics of Hegi Soba is to use seaweed called “Funori (布海苔)” when making noodles and to be served on the wooden square tray called “Hegi (へぎ)”.
+One of the main characteristics of Hegi Soba is to use seaweed called “Funori (布海苔)” when making, and the noodles are served on a wooden rectangle tray called “Hegi (へぎ)”.

 Soba Cha (そば茶) and Yuzu Shichimi (ゆず七味)

-When we entered the Soba restaurant Kojimaya, a waiter led us to a table, and in a minute after we took our seats, he served us buckwheat tea “Soba-Cha (そば茶)”.
+Once we entered the soba restaurant Kojimaya, a waiter led us to a table, and in a minute after we took our seats, he served us a cup of buckwheat tea “Soba-Cha (そば茶)”.

-Drinking the hot buckwheat tea, we chose what we each wanted to eat from the menu and ordered them.
-I ordered “Gosai Soba(五菜蕎麦)”, buckwheat noodles with 5 side dishes.
+Sipping the piping-hot buckwheat tea, we chose and decided what to eat from the menu, and I ordered “Gosai Soba(五菜蕎麦)”, buckwheat noodles with 5 side dishes.

 Gosai Soba (五菜蕎麦)

-Then I sprinkled “Yuzu Shichimi (ゆず七味)“, a spice mix of Shichimi Togarashi and Yuzu citrus, and lastly added Wasabi and finely chopped green onions to the cup.
+Then I sprinkled “Yuzu Shichimi (ゆず七味)“, a spice mix of Shichimi Togarashi and Yuzu citrus, and lastly added in wasabi and finely chopped green onions.

-There were accompanying two glass cups on the tray.
-One is for eating Soba in the usual manner, while the other is used for eating Soba noodles with side dishes.
+Actually, the tray comes with two ceramic cups, one is used for eating soba in the normal manner, while the other is for eating soba with side dishes.

 Soba Yu (そば湯)

-The Soba restaurant, Kojimaya was very crowded, but we really enjoyed the authentic Hegi Soba buckwheat noodles.
+The soba restaurant, Kojimaya was very crowded as usual, but we could really enjoy the authentic Hegi Soba noodles.